MasterVint/SteamToolMaster/README.md

 SteamToolMaster.exe %*
 ```
 ### Step 5
 > On windows go unto "Environment Variables", find "System Variables" and find "PATH" and click "Edit" then "New" and enter your new folder's path and click "OK" on all windows.
+This will allow windows to find your program from anywhere on your computer.
 ### Enjoy!
 > You have now added SteamToolMaster to your computer!
 Type stmtool from any command prompt on your pc to use!
 ```